YihuanDong/Conflict/README.md

-# Here is a conflict!!!
+# Here is a you know it!!!
-Try to, again, create a conflict!
+Try to, again, no conflict at all.create a conflict!